IanLuan/IanLuan/README.md

 # Ian Luan - Software Engineer

 Software engineer who loves to build things and work with both Frontend and Backend development.
 Very interested in scalable and data-driven applications.
-I have experience working with Node.js, React.js, Vue.js, .NET and Django.
+I have experience working with React.js, Vue.js, Node.js, Django and .NET.

-👨🏻‍💻 Working as a Backend Developer at Protech Solutions (C#, .NET, SQLServer).\
+🏢 Leading a Frontend team at LAIS (Laboratory of Technological Innovation in Health).\
-🌱 Studying distributed systems.
+🌱 Always learning something new.